simpleinjector/SimpleInjector/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional context
 Add any other context about the problem here. e.g.:
-* Library versions (version of Simple Injector and all affected integration packages)
+* Library versions (version of Simple Injector and all affected integration packages).
+Don't say you're using the "latest" versions, but please state the actual version numbers.
+Depending on when someone reads it, it might not be the latest anymore and also you might think you're on the latest version when you aren't.
 * .NET version
 * Used libraries or frameworks (with version) that are required